 The real benefit of the Challenge by Aqua-Bound is that it is very lightweight.
 It weighs in at a shockingly low 25 ounces!

-This top of the line SUP paddle by C4 Waterman is one of the best that money can buy right now.
-So, if you’re looking for luxury SUP gear or just the best paddles on the market, then this is exactly what you’re looking for.
+This top of the line SUP paddle by Super Paddles is one of the best that money can buy right now.
+So, if you're looking for luxury SUP gear or just the best paddles on the market, then this is exactly what you're looking for.

-You get a three-piece paddle with it’s own high quality bag for travel and storage.
-The shaft is made of carbon and the blade is made of 12K weave carbon.
+You get a three-piece paddle with it's own high quality bag for travel and storage.
+The shaft is made of high quality aluminum and fiberglass.
 Basically, you are getting the best of the best here.

 This one is perfect for long distance paddling because it is so lightweight and easy to hold.
 It helps you to track through the water quickly and with little effort.